dennis-lee/url-shortener-api/README.md

 # url-shortener-api

 Backend API for a URL shortening service.
 Creates a 7-character unique ID as the URL alias.
-Current production setup is a Docker container running on an EC2 instance (port 80).
+Current production setup is a Docker container running on an EC2 instance.

 ## Local development